benarena/spring-function-csv/README.md

 The service is deployed using the [Serverless Framework](http://serverless.com):
 `sls deploy`.

+# Usage
+Drop a CSV file in the S3 bucket created in the serverless config.
+The parsed records will be placed on a Kinesis topic.

 # Lessons Learned
 [Spring Cloud Function documentation](https://cloud.spring.io/spring-cloud-function/reference/html/) is still lacking in ease of understanding.
 There are also very